nicholasdille/dille.name/_posts/2016/2016-11-23-slide-deck-about-windows-containers.md

 ---
 id: 3573
-title: '(German) Slide Deck about Windows Containers and #Docker (#WindowsContainer)'
+title: "Slide Deck: Windows Containers and #Docker #WindowsContainer @ #DCUG TecCon (German)"
 date: 2016-11-23T20:49:21+00:00
 author: Nicholas Dille
 layout: post
 permalink: /blog/2016/11/23/slide-deck-about-windows-container-and-docker/
 categories:
 - Haufe
 tags:
 - Container
 - Docker
 - PowerShell
 - Slide Deck
 - Slides
+- Event
+- Conference
+- Talk
 ---
 This week I talked (in German) about Windows Containers and Docker at [DCUG TecCon](https://www.dcug.de/teccon/) in Kassel.
 DCUG is a German Citrix User Group run by [Roy Textor](https://twitter.com/roytextor) which has organized many meetups in Germany.
 TecCon is the first two-day conference held in the same spirit.
 Today, I'd like to share the slide deck as well as the code for my demo.<!--more-->